 As I nervously collected the students’ responses, the reformed games day received positive reviews.
 Despite receiving apathetic responses from the school at first, I’m glad I pushed through in making what I desired, real.
 Since then, a strong sense of togetherness started to form.
 Not only that, the ten of us also gained valuable lessons: problem solving, better teamwork, and delegation.
 Who would’ve thought that something that I learned in science classes could be applied to making my school a more fun and unified environment.

+Hey!
+So I thought you polished it good, and considering how you had to elaborate five parts to a scientific problem-solving process, it turned quite concise and easily understandable.
+The only part I really want you to focus on is illustrating how this particular problem is meaningful to you.
+I think you mentioned it quite briefly, and I’d like to see you elaborate a bit on it to make this essay fit the prompt more.

+Also, I realized that when it was every Friday, the event was not mandatory?
+And then for the full day one it became mandatory for all students?
+What if this fact pushes the attendance for the events, instead of the actual event changes itself?
+Of course, this is just a devil’s advocate opinion that the solution above kind of implied.
+It’s fine to disregard this, but just be aware that this is how a reader could view the situation above.
+You’re doing great though, good luck!